elixirschool/elixirschool/lessons/advanced/behaviours.md

 ## Defining a behaviour

-To better understand beahaviors let's implement one for a worker module.
+To better understand behaviours let's implement one for a worker module.
 These workers will be expected to implement two functions: `init/1` and `perform/2`.

 In order to accomplish this, we'll use the `@callback` directive with syntax similar to `@spec`, this defines a __required__ method; for macros we can use `@macrocallback`.
 Let's specify the `init/1` and `perform/2` methods for our workers: